 Notification to Neighbours

-Prior to Council making a decision on a Development Variance Permit Application, notification of the application must be mailed or otherwise delivered at least 10 days prior to Council’s consideration to all owners and tenants of the subject lands as well as land that is adjacent to the subject lands.
+For Development Variance Permits that require Council consideration, notification of the application must be mailed or otherwise delivered at least 10 days prior to Council’s consideration to all owners and tenants of the subject lands as well as land that is adjacent to the subject lands.

 Review Process